kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 This guide will have you writing Kurtosis Starlark.
 You can optionally install [the VSCode plugin](https://marketplace.visualstudio.com/items?itemName=Kurtosis.kurtosis-extension) to get syntax highlighting, autocomplete, and documentation.
 :::

-:::tip
+:::tip Have a Docker Compose setup?
-Have a Docker Compose setup already?
-Check out this [guide][running-docker-compose] to see how you can use Kurtosis to run your Docker Compose setup in one line!
+Check out this [guide][running-docker-compose] to run your Docker Compose setup with Kurtosis in one line!
 :::

 Run a basic package from Github